hyperledger/fabric-test/tools/PTE/README.md

             "args": []
         },

 * **marblescc_priv**: [Marbles02 private chaincode](https://github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go).
 PTE alters the marble name (the first argument) and the marble size (the third argument) for each `initMarble` transaction.
 Specify `ccType` as `marblescc_priv` when using this chaincode.
+This chaincode ignores payload size, such as payLoadMin and payLoadMax.
 See directory `marblescc_privInputs` for examples related to this chaincode.
 This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go`.
 Set the deploy.chaincodePath to this directory in the user input file.
 This chaincode can be used for side DB if user specifies collection configuration json in the `collectionsConfigPath` when instantiate the chaincode.

         "deploy": {
             "chaincodePath": "github.com/hyperledger/fabric-test/fabric-samples/chaincode/marbles02_private/go",